-For an example of a Peregrine problem containing a basic Grillage domain component, run the Grillage_2PartTable.gh file.
+For an example of a Peregrine problem containing a basic Grillage domain component, run the Grillage\SimpleSquareOn8Columns.gh file.

 Input / Output Description Default Value Mesh (in) A triangulated mesh defining the geometry of the Design Domain.
-When the Domain type is set to be a Grillage, the input mesh must be 2D N/A Mat (in) The properties of the material used in this Domain.
-N/A Depth (in) (Only available for grillage domains).
-The structural depth of all grillage elements within the Domain.
-Note that grillages are able to transmit infinite forces in-plane (i.e. they are assumed to be rigid in-plane).
+When the Domain type is set to be a Grillage, the input mesh must be 2D.
+N/A Mat (in) The properties of the material used in this Domain.
 N/A Supports (in) A set of one or more support definitions.
-True NodeDiv (in) Defines the density of nodes assigned to the Domain.
-Divides the diagonal of the Domain bounding box into the specified number of divisions and sets up a regular Cartesian nodal grid from this.
-1

-Domain (out) Design domain described by a triangulated mesh.
-N/A -------------- --- -----
+True NodeDiv (in) Defines the density of auto-generated nodes assigned to the Domain.
+Selects the largest face of the Domain and uses the bounding box to set up a regular Cartesian nodal grid from this.
+1 CrossSec (in) Defines cross section properties.
+Default CHS / I- beam component properties Domain (out) Design domain described by a triangulated mesh.
+N/A